-[Definition:] The double datatype corresponds to IEEE double-precision 64-bit floating point type [IEEE 754-1985].
-The basic value space of double consists of the values $m \times 2^e$ , where m is an integer whose absolute value is less than $2^5$ 3, and e is an integer between -1075 and 970, inclusive.
-In addition to the basic value space described above, the value space of double also contains the following special values: positive and negative zero, positive and negative infinity and not-a-number.
-The order-relation on double is: x < y iff y - x is positive.
-Positive zero is greater than negative zero.
-Not-a-number equals itself and is greater than all double values including positive infinity.
+[Definition:] The double datatype is patterned after the IEEE double-precision 64-bit floating point type [IEEE 754-1985].
+The basic •value space• of double consists of the values $m \times 2^e$ , where m is an integer whose absolute value is less than $2^5$ , and e is an integer between -1075 and 970, inclusive.
+In addition to the basic •value space• described above, the •value space• of double also contains the following three special values: positive and negative infinity and not-a-number (NaN).
+The •order-relation• on double is: x < y iff y - x is positive for x and y in the value space.
+Positive infinity is greater than all other non-NaN values.
+NaN equals itself but is •incomparable• with (neither greater than nor less than) any other value in the •value space•.